Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Children can create a social media account on their thirteenth birthday.
 When they create an account, a pop-up appears asking them to verify that they are actually 13.
 They can verify this even if they have not yet reached that age, there is no proper control.
 There are safe social media platforms for children that your child can use without you worrying about the negative effects of these platforms.

-To help your child and prevent social media from causing an eating disorder, you can think about limiting social media or using therapy.
+To help your child prevent eating disorders caused by social media, you can think about limiting or monitoring social media activity or using therapy.
 Medication has shown little effectiveness in the treatment of anorexia, but some medications seem to be effective in treating bulimia.

 Therapy

 Cognitive behavioral therapy (CBT) is a combination of behavioral modification techniques and talk therapy.
 CBT can address previous trauma or question the motivation behind extreme weight loss.
-The therapist will help your child to deal with possible triggers.
-For children and adolescents, it can be beneficial to get into family therapy to improve communication between the child and parents.
+The therapist will help your child deal with possible triggers and develop body positivity.
+For young people, it can be beneficial to get into family therapy to improve communication between the child and parents.

 Medication